 - Temporary orders can provide a way to address issues before formal resolutions are agreed upon.

 - If you believe your spouse is not disclosing all of his or her assets, the discovery process can help uncover them.

 The Disadvantages of Divorce

 Although divorces afford some advantages, they also have their drawbacks.
 The cons to divorce include:

 - A divorce can be an extremely long process.

 - When a divorce takes a long time to finalize, it can also become costly for both sides.
 Legal fees, court costs, mediation expenses, and the costs of expert testimony can be substantial.

 - Divorces can be time-consuming.
-Depending on the amount of conflict and length of the process, divorces can take a lot of time.
-Phone calls and meetings with your attorney, gathering necessary information during the discovery process, attending mediation, and participating in court hearings can take a substantial amount of time away from your children and your work.
+Divorces can take a lot of time, depending on the amount of conflict and length of the process.
+Phone calls and meetings with your family law attorney, gathering necessary information during the discovery process, attending mediation, and participating in court hearings can take a substantial amount of time away from your children and your work.

 Dissolution of Marriage